-This week, we interviewed Dani Condon, senior director of marketing at Built Technologies, about her well-aligned team.
-Dani shared tips for turning team values into functional, habitual team norms.
+This week, we interview Dani Condon, senior director of marketing at Built Technologies, about her well-aligned team.
+Dani shares tips for turning team values into functional, habitual team norms.

 Dani collected these values from past experiences and influential leaders, but knew that the practices and norms to hold up these values would be built together as a team.

 Action: Before creating norms for your team, identify your team values first.
 Shared values are a great foundation for creating effective norms.
 Ask your team to think about what they value and share it with you.

 “I start every meeting asking my team how they are.
 I always ask a personal question first.
 They don't have to tell me everything, but I want them to know that I care about them as people”

 To create meaningful team norms, Dani is intentional about putting practices in place early on.
 For every value that her team holds, there are correlated norms.

 Action: Consider what practices or rituals you have in place and see if they align with your values.
 If you're not sure, write them down and physically drawn lines where there is a clear correlation.

 For example, Dani asked her team to play a part in creating practices around recognition, one their core values.

 “I asked the team to take the love languages test, so we could recognize people based on their preferences.
 Some people really appreciate when they are called out in front of a big group, while others like receiving gifts.
 It's all about understanding and acknowledging the way people like to receive recognition - you have to tailor it to each person.”

 To practice their accountability value, Dani’s team has a 30-minute stand up every Monday and a 15-minute stand up Tuesday - Friday.